Home Donate New Search Gallery How-To Books Links Workshops About Contact

 B&H Photo - Video - Pro Audio

 This lens is a sleeper.
-No one ever bought it when it was available new, and like the AF 28mm f/1.4, people pay more for it used than they could have when it was new.
+No one ever bought it when it was available new, and like the AF 28mm f/1.4, for ten years after it was discontinued in 2004 people paid more for it used than they could have paid new.

 It's much smaller than the 80-200 f/2.8, even though it's made with the same quality.